 The NCAA Division II consists of over 300 institutions and nearly 120,000 students annually.
 Division II schools feature the same sports as Division I schools.
 Their athletes are often just as physically able as those who compete in Division I sports, but the schools are unable to fund the athletic programs as well as Division I schools.
 Instead of receiving scholarships based solely on athletics, Division II student-athletes receive a combination of athletic and merit-based scholarships and need-based financial aid.
 A list of Division II schools can be found here.

-The NCAA Division III consists of 450 institutions and over 180,000 students annually.
+The NCAA Division III consists of 451 institutions and over 194,000 students annually.
 It is the largest division of NCAA-regulated sports, and like the other two divisions, it offers many of the same sports.
 Division III student-athletes focus mainly on academics, with sports taking place on the side.
 Many students participate in extracurricular activities besides sports or take time off from their teams to study abroad.
-Competition is still high between Division III teams, but seasons are shorter, and games are played regionally instead of nationwide.
+Competition is still high between Division III teams, but seasons are shorter, and games are played regionally instead of nationwide so that less time is taken away from classes.
 While other students may recognize them as members of a sports team, Division III student-athletes are treated as normal members of campus instead of high-profile athletes (as they would be at a Division I school).
 Since the main focus is academics, Division III schools do not award athletic scholarships.
 Many student-athletes are eligible for financial aid or merit-based awards.
 A list of Division III schools can be found here.